kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 70: -- -- -- -- -- -- -- --
 ````
 Note:
-* The “-r” argument forces i2cdetect to probe i2c devices using read method (actually, the only method supported).
+* The “-r” argument forces i2cdetect to probe i2c devices using the read method (actually, the only method supported).
 * “1” is the i2c bus number, which could be different on your AP (e.g. “2” rather than “1”).
 * On some APs, you may have to load i2c-dev kernel module before using the i2c-tools.